Economics BSc (Hons)

 Careers and opportunities

-Upon successful graduation, you should possess an in-depth knowledge of economic theories and models, with strong analytical and problem-solving skills and mathematical ability.
-You should also be able to demonstrate a wide range of desirable professional skills, including team working; critical evaluation; self-directed learning; problem-solving; action planning and organising; written and oral communication; questioning and listening.
-The following personal qualities will also be addressed in each of the skills modules: achievement orientation; initiative and creativity; self-confidence; decisiveness; reflectiveness; adaptability and flexibility.
+The course aims to give you an in-depth knowledge of economic theories and models, with strong analytical and problem-solving skills and mathematical ability.
+You should also be able to demonstrate a wide range of desirable professional skills, including team working, critical evaluation, self-directed learning, problem-solving, action planning and organising, written and oral communication, questioning and listening.
+The following personal qualities will also be addressed in each of the skills modules: achievement orientation, initiative and creativity, self-confidence, decisiveness, reflectiveness, adaptability and flexibility.

 Where our graduates work

-On successful completion, you should be well placed to pursue a wide variety of potential future career options in investment banking, accountancy, tax consultancy, the public sector, auditing, derivatives trading, management consultancy, mergers, and acquisitions, and many more.
-Past graduates have found employment in a wide variety of careers at managerial level with prestigious employers.
+The course aims to help you pursue a variety of potential future career options in investment banking, accountancy, tax consultancy, the public sector, auditing, derivatives trading, management consultancy, mergers and acquisitions, and many more.
+Past graduates have found employment in a variety of careers with prestigious employers such as Capita, Lloyd's Bank, Amey and the Department for Education.

-You can choose to continue your studies at Coventry University with our MSc Accounting and Financial Management or MSc Finance.
-You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study
+Alternatively, you may decide to pursue postgraduate study opportunities which could further enhance your employability by studying courses such as Accounting and Financial Management MSc or Finance MSc at Coventry Business School, or Global Finance MSc or Global Financial Trading MSc at Coventry University London.
+You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study.

 How to apply